ProductResume vs Jobscan, Teal, and Resume Worded for PM Resumes

 Both questions matter.
 But passing the ATS filter is table stakes.
 The real challenge for PMs is demonstrating impact, progression, and craft in a way that resonates with someone who has read 500 PM resumes and knows exactly what strong looks like.

-Score your resume to see how it performs across four PM dimensions with bullet-by-bullet ratings and actionable tips.
+Score your resume free to see how it performs across four PM dimensions with bullet-by-bullet ratings and actionable tips.